The Singleton

 *What does survival actually buy?*

-The question, the one that came up at four in the morning, was: *if you have abolished all the friction, is there still anything there?*
+*If you have abolished all the friction, is there still anything there?*

 The Concierge, in his left ear, said nothing yet.
-That was the protocol.
+That was protocol.
 It did not speak before 0700 unless something required him.

 "Give it to me."